anrei0000/anrei0000.github.io/_posts/2019-08-14-ci_cd_with_laravel_bitbucket_aws.md

 * `scripts/start_server`
 * `scripts/stop_server`

-`#rolsuphissleeves` 'n gets to work.
+#rolsuphissleeves 'n gets to work.

-I decided first I'll use a dummy `index.php` file which looks like this
+I decided first I'll use a dummy `index.php` file which looks like this.
+(Later, I'm confused about this decision since it seems it was kinda forgotten...)
 ```
 <?php echo "Hello World!";
 ```